qtnc/6pad2/readme.md

 6pad++ is a simple and lightweight, yet powerful text editor for windows.
 Its main goal is to keep the accessibility and responsiveness of standard notepad, while providing a few not especially spectacular but useful features.

-Latest version is alpha 7.
 If you have an improvement to suggest, if you found a bug, or if you have any question, feel free to contact me or post on the issue tracker.

 Have fun !

 # Download

-You can download latest version, beta 1, at <http://vrac.quentinc.net/6pad%2b%2b.zip>.
+You can download latest version, alpha 10, at <http://vrac.quentinc.net/6pad%2b%2b.zip>.
-Note that this is still a *beta release* !
+Note that this is still an *alpha release* !

 # Features